-As dental implants are so inconspicuous, unless you have seen one up close and before it has been put together, then you may not realise exactly how they are created.
+As dental implants are so inconspicuous unless you have seen one up close and before it has been put together, then you may not realize exactly how they are created.

 The Implant Post

 One of the reasons that many people who see images of dental implants online are put off, is because the implant post resembles a miniature version of a regular household screw.
-The post is made using titanium which as well as being very strong, is also completely compatible with the human body.
+The post is made using titanium which is not only very strong but is also completely compatible with the human body.
 This means that there is virtually no chance that your body will reject/push out the implant once it is in place.
-Ahead of surgery, your dentist will have decided exactly where these implant posts need to be placed.
-Once they are in their correct location, over time they will naturally become fused to your jaw bone, which
+Ahead of the surgery, your dentist will have decided exactly where these implant posts need to be placed.
+Once they are in their correct location, over time they will naturally become fused to your jawbone, which provides robust support for the rest of your implant to be fitted.
+Implant posts are not visible, but play the biggest role in creating your new smile.

 The Tooth Restoration